 1) Verify that a request for certificate issuance to the applicant was submitted by an authorized sponsoring/Affiliated Organization employee.
-For PIV-I credentials, validation includes the
+For PIV-I credentials, validation includes the authentication of organization identity as specified in section 3.2.2 and inclusion of the organization

-3 The minimum requirements associated with supervised remote identity proofing are described in NIST SP 800-63A, Digital Identity Guidelines: Enrollment and Identity Proofing, Section 5.3.3.
+3 The minimum requirements associated with supervised remote identity proofing are described in NIST SP 800-63A, Digital IdentityGuidelines: Enrollment and Identity Proofing, Section 5.3.3.